upenn-acg/cis501/README.md

 ### Generating .vcd file on biglab, running GTKWave locally

-An alternative workflow is to install only GTKWave on your local computer, and use Vivado (on biglab) to generate the `.vcd` files that GTKWave can visualize for you.
+An alternative workflow is to install only GTKWave on your local computer (see instructions from [the GTKWave website](http://gtkwave.sourceforge.net)), and use Vivado (on biglab) to generate the `.vcd` files that GTKWave can visualize for you.
 To do this, you need to make a small edit to your lab's `testbench_lc4_processor.v` file, adding this code at the top:
 ```
 `define GENERATE_VCD 1
 ```